 Data localization and data transfers have been central to recent trade negotiations.
-In short, data localization rules require data to be stored locally and data transfer rules restrict data transfers to countries with laws that meet an “adequacy” standard.
+In short, data localization rules require data to be stored locally, and data transfer rules restrict data transfers to countries with laws that meet an “adequacy” standard.
 Both are at odds with modern trade agreements and their goals of limitless and unhindered global digital trade.

 In this video, CIGI Senior Fellow Michael Geist explains why data localization and data transfers are important for both privacy and security, and why a policy balance must be struck with the free flow of data.
-Geist says that it’s important to consider that the free flow of information across borders is incredibly important from an economic, pro-democracy and human rights perspective.
-Today, policy makers face the challenge of finding the right balance between protecting privacy with data controls and safeguarding an open Internet with the free flow of information.
+Geist says that it is important to consider that the free flow of information across borders is incredibly important from an economic, pro-democracy and human rights perspective.
+Today, policy makers face the challenge of finding the right balance between protecting privacy with data controls and safeguarding an open internet with the free flow of information.

 So, one of the really interesting questions is the relationship between modern trade agreements and data rules, and if we’re to go back a number of years ago, there was no relationship.
 But, they’ve gradually changed as the economy has changed to a whole series of other regulatory issues and, most recently, is trade agreements have tried to also focus on digital commerce and digital trade.

 So, there are two types of data controls or data issues that we see appear in the trade agreements — one is known as data localization and the other has to do with data transfers.
 When we talk about data localization, the idea is that countries may require that certain data be retained within their local jurisdiction, in other words, localized.
 And so, the idea there is that unless you require that the data be stored and retained within the jurisdiction, there’s certainly a prospect or a possibility that that data may go elsewhere and the ability to assert some of your rules, whether privacy or security rules, may be lost.